wxyih/acad.cv/_pages/about.md

 - *2017.07 - 2017.08*, Assistant urban planner, China Architecture Design & Research Group (CADG), Beijing, China. (full-time internship)

 # 🔥 News
+- *2023.04*: &nbsp;🎉🎉 An abstract is accepted by IACP 2023 (International Association for China Planning, Tianjin, China)!
-- *2023.03*: &nbsp;🎉🎉 A paper is accepted by WTC 2023 (World Transport Convention, Wuhan, China)!
+- *2023.03*: &nbsp;🎉🎉 An abstract is accepted by WTC 2023 (World Transport Convention, Wuhan, China)!
 - *2022.11*: &nbsp;🎉🎉 A paper is accepted by the 2nd International Workshop on High-Speed Rail Socioeconomic Impacts (University of Naples Federco II, Italy)!

 # 📝 Publications